russoz/magorder/README.md

 This library streamlines the conversion between different orders of magnitude, like transforming nm (nanometers) to meters, or kilobytes to gigabytes.

-It is meant to provide a drop-in mechanism that simple and consistent to manipulate such conversions.
+It is meant to provide a drop-in mechanism that is simple and consistent to manipulate such conversions.

 ## Installation